Planning & Budgeting For Your Log Cabin

 Have you discussed your plans with local building officials?

-- All of our log structures are designed using the International Residential Code (IRC-2015) or International Building Codes (IBC-2003) for commercial structures, but it’s important to understand codes can vary between jurisdictions, making open communication vital in streamlining the process of assembling your log cabin kit.
+- We design all of our log structures using the International Residential Code (IRC-2015) or International Building Codes (IBC-2003) for commercial structures.
+It’s important to understand codes can vary between jurisdictions, making open communication vital in streamlining the process of assembling your log cabin kit.

 - Meet with your local officials to validate the structure as it pertains to your area’s building codes.
 You will also need a building permit so as not to experience any delay during the building phase.